In This Article

 Don't use with: Generally, sodium hyaluronate is safe to use with most, if not all, ingredients.

 What Is Sodium Hyaluronate?

 According to both dermatologists, sodium hyaluronate is a water-soluble salt that's derived from hyaluronic acid, which can be found naturally in the body.
-Like hyaluronic acid, sodium hyaluronate binds up to 1,000 times its own weight in water, but this form can penetrate deeper into the skin and is more stable (meaning it will last longer) in cosmetic formulation.
+Like hyaluronic acid, sodium hyaluronate is incredibly hydrating, but this form can penetrate deeper into the skin and is more stable (meaning it will last longer) in cosmetic formulation.
 Weinstein describes sodium hyaluronate as a fiber- or cream-like powder, which can be found in moisturizers and serums.
 As a humectant, sodium hyaluronate works by pulling in moisture from the environment and the underlying layers of your skin into the epidermis.
 As Weinstein puts it, sodium hyaluronate "serves as a water reservoir in the skin, helping it to regulate the moisture content."

 Benefits of Sodium Hyaluronate for Skin

 Sodium hyaluronate has incredible hydrating benefits that address a number of skin concerns caused by a lack of moisture in the skin.

 - Combats skin dryness: As a humectant, it pulls in water from the air and helps to retain moisture to keep your skin hydrated and flake-free.

 - Repairs a compromised moisture barrier: It's essential for restoring and maintaining a healthy barrier to prevent transepidermal water loss (TEWL), which can lead to inflammatory conditions.

 - Improves signs of aging: Sodium hyaluronate works to replace lost moisture and hyaluronic acid naturally found in the skin that lessens with age.
 This added hydration, in turn, may smooth texture created by fine lines and wrinkles.